 Japan was just getting started: the 1872 National Bank Act kicked off a proliferation of banks, which issued identical convertible notes that crowded government notes out of the market.
 An amendment to the Act in 1876 banned converting the notes to equivalent amounts of precious metal, and in 1882 the newly established Bank of Japan was given the monopoly of controlling the money supply.
 And what beautiful money it is.

 If you know anything at all about Japan, you’ve probably twigged that its culture is soaked—impregnated, even—in symbolism and metaphor.
 Every Japanese coin that leaves your hand and falls into the innards of that nifty vending machine is a work of art.

 The one-yen coin

 The humble one-yen coin, exactly one gram of aluminum, displays a young tree, a symbol of the growth of Japan.
-And this is a coin that is minted at a loss.
-It will buy you nothing: one yen, for those of you taking notes, is worth USD 0.009.
+This coin minted at a loss.
+It will buy you nothing: one yen, for those of you taking notes, is worth less than one US cent.
 In fact, just about all you can do with a one-yen coin is a fun little surface-tension experiment: place it carefully enough, and it will float in water.